Basewq/XenkoProofOfConcepts/CustomAssetExample/readme.md

 ---
 ### Limitations

 1. `CustomAssetExample` is required to reference `CustomAssetExample.GameStudioExt` & `CustomAssetExample.StrideAssetExt` due to how the asset compiler works.
-Unfortunately these references things like `Stride.Core.Assets.Editor` which crash when running at run-time due to weird dll/exe conflicts.
-To workaround this issue we must create a separate build **Configuration**, eg. this project has created `DebugExGameEditor` which allows building without the Stride Editor library.
+Unfortunately these references things like `Stride.Core.Assets.Editor` which crashes when running at run-time due to weird dll/exe conflicts.
+To workaround this issue we must create a separate build **Configuration**, eg. this project has created `DebugExGameEditor` which allows building without the Stride Editor library references.
 >  Maybe in the future the asset compiler will be able to reference them separately, so the compiler specific dlls also do not get included in the output folder when building the game, but for now this is necessary.

 2. `Stride.Core.Assets.Editor` is a Windows only library and is referenced by `CustomAssetExample.GameStudioExt`.
 Due to the limitation #1, this means the entire game project must have `TargetFramework` set to `net8.0-windows`.